In this chapter, we take a look at bigints, JavaScript’s integers whose storage space grows and shrinks as needed.

 true

 Bitwise operators interpret numbers as 32-bit integers.
 These integers are either unsigned or signed.
-If they are signed, the negative of an integer is its two’s complement (adding an integer to its two’s complement – while ignoring overflow – produces zero):
+If they are signed, the negative of an integer is its two’s complement: If we add an integer to its two’s complement and ignore overflow (digits beyond 32 bits) then the result is zero.

 -1